AlirezaSharifzadeh405/twilog/README.md

 # What is Twilog?
 Twilog microreportting system

-the Twilog is a system for logging programmers working reports. it's based on the microblogging service.
+The Twilog is a system for logging programmers working reports. it's based on the microblogging service.

 # Features